luised94/lab_utils/README.md

 Each directory represents a specific type of analysis, usually related to a technique or type of data.
 It also containts documentation and a directory of deprecated code.

 ## Configuration
+Because I perform the next-generation sequencing analysis using my institution's cluster, I have to use the version of the tools that are installed there for the most part.
+For this reason, I use R 4.2.0 to perform the analyses.
+See 001_setupR/000_installingR4.2.0 to see what to run to install the appropriate version of R. It isnt in the style of a script yet.
+Need to update this.
 ## Quick Start

 ## Documentation